-Electrophysical research show that the difficulties in motor perception and processing among people with ASD stem from a different neurological base in the mirror neurons function in the superior temporal sulcus (STS), and their function is to connect between visual perception to the motor cortex, which responsible on movement. the abnormal function was found to be an indicator to emotion recognition ability (Alaerts et al., 2014)
+Electrophysical research shows that the difficulties in motor perception and processing among people with ASD stem from a different neurological base in the mirror neurons’ function in the superior temporal sulcus (STS).
+Their function is to connect visual perception to the motor cortex, which is responsible for movement.
+Abnormal functioning was found to be an indicator in terms of emotion recognition ability (Alaerts et al., 2014)